Sranan Tongo: Phonology and orthography

 Maroons being taught in the outdoors, 1943.
 At the top of the blackboard is Santa Teresia begi foe wi, in Sranan Tongo.

-Until the middle of the 20th century, most written texts in Sranan, seen at the time as a low-prestige language, (Note: For example, school children could be punished for speaking Sranan Tongo.) used a spelling that was not standardized but based on Dutch orthography.
+Until the middle of the 20th century, most written texts in Sranan, seen at the time as a low-prestige language, (Note: For example, school children could be punished for speaking Sranan Tongo.) used a spelling that was not standardised but based on Dutch orthography.
 In view of the considerable differences between the phonologies of Sranan and Dutch, this was not a satisfactory situation.

 With the emergence of a movement striving for the emancipation of Sranan as a respectable language, the need for a phonology-based orthography was felt.
 A more suitable orthography developed as an informal consensus from the publications of linguists studying Sranan and related creoles.
 For everyday use, the Dutch-based spelling remained common, while some literary authors adopted (variants of) the linguistic spelling.
 To end this situation, the Surinamese government commissioned a committee of linguists and writers to define a standard spelling, which was adopted and came into force in 1986.
 This standard essentially followed the linguistic consensus.
 As the language is not taught in schools, while Dutch is, many speakers are not clearly aware of the principles on which this spelling is based and continue to use a Dutch-like, variant spelling.